aiocrafters/pincode/README.md

 # 🇮🇳 India Pincode Database Setup Guide

-This guide helps you set up a MySQL database and import Indian pincode data using the `index.php` script already placed in your project.
+This guide helps you set up a MySQL database and import Indian pincode data using the `upload.php` script already placed in your project.

 ---